gharials/dev-path/docs/vcs-git.md

 git clone https://github.com/github/training-kit.git
 ```

-This command creates the repository on your computer and copies all the contents from the remote repository.
+This command creates a copy or clone of the remote repository in your computer.
 It also automatically sets the remote repository as the `origin` remote; you don't need to do it manually.

 You can use Git clone when you want to work on an existing remote repository created by someone else.